-There are a range of further risks which the Trustee keep under review.
+There are a range of further risks which the Trustee keeps under review.
 These include the development of legislation relating to pensions and the impact of options offered to members.

-There is also an increasing body of evidence demonstrating that resource and environment ('R&E') issues pose risks and opportunities to the companies that sponsor pension schemes to investment portfolios and to the wider economy (with implications for funding assumptions).
+There is also an increasing body of evidence demonstrating that resource and environment ('R&E') issues pose risks and opportunities to the companies that sponsor pension schemes, to investment portfolios and to the wider economy (with implications for funding assumptions).
 R&E risks include factors such as rising and/or volatile energy prices, resource shortages, property damage (e.g. flooding, storms) and air, water and land pollution (e.g. clean-up costs, health effects, reputational damage).

 These risks exist and may prove to be material.
 Given the lack of relevant quantitative information available specifically relevant to the Scheme, I have not explicitly incorporated such risks in these valuation results.
-The Trustees may wish to seek direct advice on these risks (e.g. from Hymans Robertson regarding future investment markets and/or longevity, or from a covenant adviser regarding the sponsoring employer).
+The Trustee may wish to seek direct advice on these risks (e.g. from Hymans Robertson regarding future investment markets and/or longevity, or from a covenant adviser regarding the sponsoring Employer).

-Sensitivity of key assumptions Scenario Funding position surplus/(deficit) Comments Base case (43.6) This is the technical provisions position.
-0.25% p.a. decrease in pre-retirement discount rate (59.5) The Trustee should have regard to the employer's ability and willingness to support the funding and investment risks within the Scheme.
+Sensitivity of key assumptions

+Scenario Funding position Comments surplus/(deficit) Base case (23.9) This is the technical provisions position.
+0.25% p.a. decrease in discount rate (65.7) The Trustee should have regard to the sponsor's ability and willingness to support the funding and investment risks within the Scheme.
 If the risks being run appear to be too great then the Trustee could target reaching a lower risk position by reducing the assumed investment returns within the discount rate.
-0.25% p.a. decrease in post-retirement discount rate (76.1) As for the pre-retirement discount, the post retirement discount rate could also be reduced if the level of risk within the Scheme appears to be too high.
-Note that Scenario Funding position surplus/(deficit) Comments 0.25% p.a. increase in future inflation (69.8) For illustrative purposes I have shown the position if inflation-linked benefit increases linked to RPI or CPI grow at a faster rate.
+0.25% p.a. increase in future inflation (49.6) For illustrative purposes I have shown the position if inflation-linked benefit increases linked to RPI or CPI grow at a faster rate.
 The Scheme has hedged broadly 100% of its technical provision's inflation exposure.
-However, the funding position shown makes no allowance for changes in asset values as the disclosed technical provisions position must use the market value of assets.
-In practice your hedging assets would be expected to increase in value, by broadly £26m, in this scenario.
-The assumption for CPL is rather subjective due to a
+However, the funding position shown under this scenario makes no allowance for changes in asset values as the disclosed technical provisions position must use the market value of assets.
+In practice your hedging assets would be expected to increase in value too.
+0.25% p.a. decrease to RPI/CPI 'gap' (33.7) The assumption for CPI is rather subjective due to a lack of CPI related instruments which can be invested in.
+If CPI increases are greater than assumed, then the funding position will deteriorate.
+Broadly a 1 year increase in life expectancy at retirement age (51.7) The valuation results are sensitive to changes in future life expectancy.
+If longevity improves in the future at a faster pace than allowed for in the valuation assumptions, then the funding position will deteriorate.